4401kmj/academic-cv/content/authors/admin/_index.md

 ---

 ## About Me
-Hi, My name is Minjun Kang.
-I graduated from the Korea Advanced Institute of Science and Technology (KAIST) with a BS in Bio and Brain Engineering.
-I am currently employed in the Cognitive Intelligence Lab at KAIST.
-My research interest is computational neuroscience, which uses mathematical modeling to explain high-level cognitive functions.
-My current research utilizes deep visual neural networks to bridge the gaps between biological and computational visions.
+Hi, my name is Minjun Kang.
+I graduated from the Korea Advanced Institute of Science and Technology ([KAIST](https://kaist.ac.kr)) in August 2023!
+Currently, I am working at the [Cognitive Intelligence Lab](https://cogi.kaist.ac.kr) at KAIST.

+My research interests lies in the **<u>mathematical modeling of high-level cognitive functions</u>**.
+Specifically, I am fasinated by the visual system and how it differs from the artificial visions in terms of their adaptability and robustness across dynanmically changing environments, similar to our realistic nature.
+You can find detailed research materials in the [Publications](/#papers) section.

+To learn more about me, including my leadership roles and hobbies, feel free to explore the Leadership and Hobbies sections!